How do I resolve "CannotPullContainerError" errors when I launch an EC2 task in Amazon ECS?

 Resolution

-• When using the runbook, you must use the most recently failed Task ID.
+To troubleshoot Amazon ECS tasks that fail to start, use the AWSSupport-TroubleshootECSTaskFailedToStart runbook.
+When you run the runbook, you must use the most recently failed task ID.
 If the failed task is part of an Amazon ECS service, then use the most recently failed task in the service.
 The failed task must be visible in ECS:DescribeTasks during the automation.
-By default, stopped ECS tasks are visible for 1 hour after entering the Stopped state.
-Using the most recently failed task ID prevents the task state cleanup from interrupting the analysis during the automation.
+By default, Amazon ECS tasks are visible for 1 hour after they enter the Stopped state.

-For instructions on how to initiate the runbook, see AWSSupport-TroubleshootECSTaskFailedToStart.
-Based on the output of the automation, use one of the following manual troubleshooting steps.
+To initiate the runbook, see AWSSupport-TroubleshootECSTaskFailedToStart.
+Based on the output of the automation, use one of the following resolutions.

 Your Amazon ECS container instance network configuration is incorrect

-If your Amazon ECS container instance doesn't have an internet connection, then it can't reach the Amazon Elastic Container Registry (Amazon ECR) endpoint.
+If your Amazon ECS container instance doesn't have an internet connection, then the instance can't reach the Amazon Elastic Container Registry (Amazon ECR) endpoint.
 Without a connection to the endpoint, the instance can't pull the image.
-To verify that your ECS container instance has internet access, review the following points:
+To verify that your Amazon ECS container instance has internet access, take the following actions:

-Your IAM role doesn't have the right permissions to pull images
+Your IAM role doesn't have permissions to pull images

-Confirm that the instance IAM role associated with the instance profile has permissions to access the Amazon ECR repository.
+Confirm that the instance IAM role that's associated with the instance profile has permission to access the Amazon ECR repository.

 The DockerHub pull rate limit is reached

-If you're trying to pull an image from DockerHub and you reached your pull rate limit, then you receive the following error message:
+If you're trying to pull an image from DockerHub and you reached your pull rate quota, then you receive the following error message:

 "CannotPullContainerError: inspect image has been retried 5 time(s): httpReaderSeeker: failed open: unexpected status code https://registry-1.docker.io/v2/manifests/sha256:2bb501e6429 Too Many Requests - Server message: toomanyrequests:"

-To resolve this issue, review the steps in How do I resolve the error "CannotPullContainerError: You have reached your pull rate limit" in Amazon ECS?
+To resolve this issue, see How do I resolve the error "CannotPullContainerError: You have reached your pull rate limit" in Amazon ECS?

 The image name or tag doesn't exist

-If an image or its associated tag hosted in Amazon ECR defined in your task definition doesn't exist, then you receive the following error:
+If you define an image or tag that's hosted in Amazon ECR but the image or tag doesn't exist, then you receive the following error message:

 "Cannotpullcontainererror: pull image manifest has been retried 1 time(s): failed to resolve ref 123456789.dkr.ecr.ap-southeast-2.amazonaws.com/image-name:tag: 123456789**.dkr.ecr.ap-southeast-2.amazonaws.com/image-name:tag: not found**"

-To resolve this issue, verify the image field in your task definition.
-Confirm that the corresponding repository and defined tag is present in the container registry that you're pulling from.
+To resolve this issue, verify that the image field has the correct value in your task definition.
+Confirm that the corresponding repository and tag exists in the container registry that you're pulling from.

-If your task pulls an image from a registry other than Amazon ECR and is missing information, then you receive a different error.
-The following error occurs if the image doesn't exist, the tag doesn't exist, or the registry credentials aren't provided:
+If your task pulls an image from a registry other than Amazon ECR and your task is missing information, then you receive a different error.
+The following error occurs when the image doesn't exist, the tag doesn't exist, or you didn't provide the registry credentials:

 "Cannotpullcontainererror: pull image manifest has been retried 1 time(s): failed to resolve ref docker.io/library/invalid-name:non-existenttag: pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed"

 To resolve this issue, check the image field in your task definition.
 Confirm that the image exists in the corresponding container registry.
 If the image exists, then make sure that you provide the correct credentials.
-For more information, see Private registry authentication for tasks.
+For more information, see Using non-AWS container images in Amazon ECS.